 The two directions in a bidirectional CIS can have different properties, such as codec and PHY and may even be used by different applications.
 Even some of the structural parameters can be different for the two directions.
-FT and BN can be different, as can the Max_PDU and Max_SDU values, which also means that the SDU_Intervals can be different, although one needs to be an integer multiple of the other.
-However, the ISO_Interval, Packing, Framing and NSE must be the same.
+FT and BN can be different, as can the Max\PDU and Max\SDU values, which also means that the SDU\Intervals can be different, although one needs to be an integer multiple of the other.
+However, the ISO\Interval, Packing, Framing and NSE must be the same.

-4.3.6 Synchronisation in a CIS
+4.3.6 Synchronization in a CIS

 Once we add a second Acceptor, both Acceptors act independently of each other, but under the Initiator's control.
-If they are a Coordinated Set, they will know the other one exists, because they know how many members there are in the Coordinated Set.
+If they are a Coordinated Set (which we covered in Section 3.9), they will know the other one exists, because they know how many members there are in the Coordinated Set.
 However, your left ear bud and right ear bud don't necessarily know the other one is present, turned on or receiving data.
 A user may take one out to share with a friend, or the battery in one may die.
 Even if they have a means of communicating, there is no guarantee that they will always be in contact with each other.
-To cope with this and enable them to render or capture audio streams at precisely the same time, the Core Isochronous Channels design includes a synchronisation method which allows microsecond level accuracy of rendering, without an Acceptor needing to have any knowledge of the presence (or otherwise) of any other Acceptors.
+To cope with this and enable them to render or capture audio streams at precisely the same time, the Core's Isochronous Channels feature includes a synchronization method which allows microsecond level accuracy of rendering between two or more Acceptors, without any Acceptor needing to have any knowledge of the presence (or otherwise) of any other Acceptors.
+In case you're doubting it, this is microseconds, not milliseconds.
 Figure 4.20 illustrates how this is done.